 The Department of Marine and Fisheries agent for Nova Scotia recommended that no time be lost in rebuilding the light, which he proposed should be located on Surf Point, on the opposite side of the harbour.
 As previously situated, the light was too far inland to properly mark the sand spit that projected from Sand Point.
-The officers in charge of the light later decided to keep it at Sand Point and had commenced constructing a new tower on the former site, when petition after petition came in signed by masters of coasting steamers and vessels requesting that the light be located at then end of the spit at Sand Point.
+A contract for the new lighthouse was awarded to Messrs.
+N. R. & Z. Freeman of Liverpool, but before work had begun, the decision was made to place the light at the end of the spit projecting from Sandy Point.

-The work on the tower was stopped, and bids were requested for constructing the tower atop a pier placed on the sand spit.
-George De Champ, who had built the original lighthouse, was awarded a $1,725 contract for the pier and tower.
+Bids were requested for constructing the tower atop a pier placed on the sand spit, and George De Champ, who had built the original lighthouse, was awarded a $1,725 contract for the pier and tower.

 In 1888, it was noted that the pier had settled about eighteen inches on the southwest side due to the sea undermining the foundation.
 The tower was wedge up to make it level and stone was deposited around the pier to reduce further scouring.
 In 1903, the tower was relocated to a square concrete pier built just east of the old wooden pier.
 The new pier was seventeen feet high and was built by day labour under the direction of Amos McLellan for $1,562.

 Robert Bush was the last keeper of the lighthouse, serving from 1953 until the light was automated in 1980.
-The lighthouse was discontinued by the Coast Guard in 1996.
+The Coast Guard discontinued the light in 1996.
 In 1999, Sandy Point Community Recreation Group opened a community hall in a park developed on the point near the lighthouse.
 Atlantic Canada Opportunities Agency (ACOA) contributed $3,298 towards various upgrades at the park.
-These included a retaining wall on the shore and stairs to the beach, picnic tables and a barbecue windbreak, a storage shed for the tables, and landscaping.
+These included a retaining wall on the shore with stairs to the beach, picnic tables, a barbecue windbreak, a storage shed for the tables, and landscaping.
 Ownership of the lighthouse was transferred to Sandy Point Community Recreation Group in 2004.

 “ACOA is investing in the Sandy Point Lighthouse to make structural improvements that are key to its historic and cultural preservation,” said Parliamentary Secretary Gerald Keddy.
 “Through this investment in tourism infrastructure, our Government is demonstrating its commitment to support economic development in the community and surrounding area.”